 Yes, libraries are required to have a public performance license to

-exhibit to library cardholders at the library as well as to other members of the
+show videos to library cardholders at the library as well as to other members of the

 Q. We would like to publicize the